backstitch/backstitch.github.io/_drafts/account_settings.md

 [Top](#Top)<br />
 ## Changing your icon

 backstitch uses Gravatar for a user icon for you.
-This icon isn't used in many places, but if you would like to have a specialized icon for yourself, sign up for an account at **www.gravatar.com** and add an icon for the email you used to sign up with backstitch.
+This icon isn't required, but if you would like to have a specialized icon for yourself, sign up for an account at **www.gravatar.com** and add an icon for the email you used to sign up with backstitch.

 --